mendersoftware/mender-docs/01.Getting-started/04.Deploy-to-physical-devices/docs.md

 that your device(s) can connect to the Mender server.

-## Prepare the storage image
+## Prepare the disk image

-Download the demo *storage* image with Mender support for the BeagleBone Black at [https://mender.s3.amazonaws.com/latest/beaglebone/core-image-base-beaglebone.sdimg](https://mender.s3.amazonaws.com/latest/beaglebone/core-image-base-beaglebone.sdimg).
+Download the demo *disk* image with Mender support for the BeagleBone Black at [https://mender.s3.amazonaws.com/latest/beaglebone/core-image-base-beaglebone.sdimg](https://mender.s3.amazonaws.com/latest/beaglebone/core-image-base-beaglebone.sdimg).
 This image contains *all the partitions* of the storage device, as described in [Partition layout](../../Devices/Partition-layout).